DevExpress/obsolete-devextreme-examples/datagrid-webapi/README.md

-# DataGrid with WebAPI example
+# DataGrid with a WebAPI example

-This project demonstrates how to configure the DevExtreme DataGrid widget for working with remote WebAPI data service.
-In this example, the following DataGrid features are used.
+This sample project demonstrates how to configure the DevExtreme DataGrid widget for working with remote WebAPI data service.
+In the example, the DataGrid is configured to support the following features.

 - Remote Operations (Paging, Sorting, Filtering, Grouping, Summary)
 - Master Detail